A Century of the Museo Zannato

-Founded in 1922 by Cav.
-Giuseppe Zannato, it exhibit unique findings, from Prehistory to the High Middle Age.
-The natural section preserves one of the bigger paleontological collection of entire Veneto.
+Founded in 1922 by Giuseppe Zannato, it exhibits unique findings, from Prehistory to the High Middle Age.
+The natural history preserves one of the biggest paleontological collection of the Veneto region and of international relevance.

 Archeologia e Scienze Naturali